absmach/magistrala-docs/docs/api.md

 ### Create Thing with External Secret

-It is often the case that the user will want to integrate the existing solutions, e.g. an asset management system, with the Magistrala platform.
-To simplify the integration between the systems and avoid artificial cross-platform reference, such as special fields in Magistrala Things metadata, it is possible to set Magistrala Thing secret with an existing unique secret when creating the Thing.
+It is often the case that the user will want to integrate the existing solutions, e.g. an asset management system, with the Mainflux platform.
+To simplify the integration between the systems and avoid artificial cross-platform reference, such as special fields in Mainflux Things metadata, it is possible to set Mainflux Thing secret with an existing unique secret when creating the Thing.
 This way, the user can set the existing secret as the Thing secret of a newly created Thing to keep reference between Thing and the asset that Thing represents.
-The limitation is that the existing secret has to be unique in the Magistrala domain.
+The limitation is that the existing secret has to be unique in the Mainflux domain.

 To create a thing with an external secret, you need to provide the secret together with thing name, and other fields as well as a `user_token`